 The Modern College Begins to Take Shape

 In response to trends in nursing education and licensure, the faculty began exploring options in the 1980s to position nursing education within the collegiate setting.
 In 1989, the process culminated with the decision of the Franciscan Sisters and the medical center administration to transition to a degree-granting institution of higher education.
 In May of that year, Our Lady of the Lake College of Nursing and Allied Health was registered with the state.
 Within the next few years, the College began offering Associate of Science degrees in radiologic technology and general studies, in addition to nursing.
-Regional accreditation of the College was initially received from the Southern Association of Colleges and Schools (SACS) in June 1994.
+Regional accreditation of the College was initially received from the Southern Association of Colleges and Schools Commision on Colleges (SACSCOC) in June 1994.
 In July of 1995, the College was officially renamed Our Lady of the Lake College.

 New Programs are Developed